ArtisanMobile/devdocs/_posts/api/2015-06-10-getting-started-api.md

 ## Calling the Artisan API

-See the [Artisan API Reference]({% post_url api/2015-06-10-api-reference %}) for a list available calls, their parameters, and sample responses.
+See the [Artisan API Reference]({% post_url api/2015-06-10-api-reference %}) for a list of available calls, their parameters, and sample responses.

 ## Installing the Ruby Gem